JetBrains/intellij-sdk-docs/tutorials/editor_basics/editor_events.md

 `public void execute(@NotNull Editor editor, char c, @NotNull DataContext dataContext);`

 method should contain the main logical part for handling keystrokes.
 It will be called every time a key is pressed.
-In the following example our typed handler is meant insert a string at the zero offset in the editor after a keystroke occurs:
+In the following example our typed handler is supposed to insert a string at the zero offset in the editor after a keystroke occurs:

 ```java
 public class MyTypedHandler implements TypedActionHandler {